prochazkaml/tinyWatch/README.md

 To confirm your choice, press the **middle** button again to go back to cursor mode.
 Choose `Done` and press the **middle** button to exit.

+## General usage

+Once your watch is set up with the correct time, it is now ready to serve your everyday needs of checking the time.
+Simply push any of its buttons and it will light up for a few seconds to tell you the time, before turning off again to conserve power.

 ---

 That's it!
 Enjoy your watch.
 More features coming soon ;)